simosleepwalker/trello-iteration-mail-generator/README.md

 The first iteration will be generated with number 1, after that, a file named `iteration_seq.seq` will be generated, from there you can put the correct iteration number.
 This file will be updated for every correct execution of the script.

+At this time, the mail is generated only in italian language.